Secodis/TSS-WEB/README.md

 ## Author
 This site is maintained by Secodis GmbH.
 Responsible for the content is Matthias Rohr.

-## Feedback
-Feedback about this content is very much welcome.
-Please post it in the TSS-WEB Google Group or send it directly to tss-web@googlegroups.com.

 [A_REMEDIATION]: A_SSDLC_Requirements/01_Vulnerability-Remediation.md
 [A_SECOP]: A_SSDLC_Requirements/02_Secure-Operation.md
 [A_SECENV]: A_SSDLC_Requirements/03_Secure-Dev-Environment.md